tanayseven/personal-website/blog/2016-03-27-hello-world.rst

   :alt: Hello World
   :align: center

-<b>Hello World!</b> The title of this post in the honour of the first program that is written while learning
-programming.
-This is my first post on the blog, and hence I'm calling it <b>Hello World!</b> post.
+**Hello World!** The title of this post in the honour of the first program that is written while learning programming.
+This is my first post on the blog, and hence I'm calling it **Hello World!** post.
 I'm mainly passionate about technology and coding is my passion.
 I'm right now a student studying M.Tech at Manipal Institute of Technology, Manipal.
 The main reason of writing this blog is to share with the world what I think, and the new things that I learn.
 I also like learning about some cool science-related concepts esp. w.r.t.